fetchai/docs-archived/docs/walkthrough/creating-addresses.md

-# Part 1: Creating addresses and getting testnet tokens
+# Creating addresses and getting testnet tokens

 Welcome to part 1 of the step-by-step tutorial introducing you to Fetch.ai, where we will focus on how you can get testnet addresses and stock them with tokens.
 With the exception of the free-tokens bit, everything here also applies to mainnet.